Snider/security-research/good-companies/README.md

 ## Grammarly
 https://grammarly.com Go looking for voucher codes, they exsist, Use this every hour... normally in the top 99% for words checked and unique words; very, help, they do have a free plan

+## ProtonMail
+https://protonmail.com/ OpenPGP email service in a swizz mountin; all mail encrypted, bring some qwurks but very good.